Comparing Saunas: Wood

 Many people find the odor from Cedar quite pleasant and tolerable.
 But our concern is that even those who are not initially sensitive to the smell of cedar can become sensitive to it when they are around it for huge amounts of time, such as when it is in their home.

 Some companies claim they use ‘special’ cedar that has less or no odor.
 If there were such a thing, we might consider selling saunas made from it.
 Like Poplar, Cedar can be quite attractive.

 Basswood is one of the least expensive sauna wood types on this list.
 It was introduced by sauna companies because of its similar appearance to Poplar in an attempt to copy High Tech Health saunas.
-Basswood has a peculiar odor that many people find objectionable, making it a poor substitute for Poplar.
-We have not spoken to anyone who is chemically sensitive and who has tried one of these saunas.
-So we cannot speak to how off-the-mark the hypoallergenic claims actually are.
+Basswood has a peculiar odor that many people find objectionable.
+It's strong odor makes it a poor substitute for Poplar.
+We have not spoken to anyone who is chemically sensitive and who has tried one of these saunas so we cannot speak to the level of reaction by people with sensitivity .
 A 2002 study, however, did find that Basswood dust has been shown to potentially cause genetic damage.
 It is important to note that every Basswood sauna we know of also uses Spruce wood for the frames, eliminating any claim of being hypoallergenic.

 Spruce / Pine